Let's learn about Virtual Private Cloud!

 From the SSH session, SSH into Private-EC2's private IPv4 address

-ping google.comworks through NAT
+Verify that ping google.com works through NAT

 *With NAT, going from inside to outside is possible, but accessing the Private Subnet from outside is not possible